iter8-tools/iter8/doc_files/iter8_tekton_task.md

 ## Part II: Use Tekton to Start Canary Rollout

 A Tekton task is a logical step in a pipeline that will be executed repeated as each new version of code is released.
 While strictly not necessary for demonstration purposes, we will write a task that relies on a git project that contains, in addition to the source code for the service, a template of the iter8 `Experiment` that should be executed when rolling out a new version of the service.

 It will therefore be necessary to define a `PipelineResource` that identifies the git project in addition to a `Task`.
 Finally, a `TaskRun` can be defined that executes the task.

+The YAML files used in this tutorial are in [this repository](https://github.com/iter8-tools/docs).
+Clone it:

+    git clone git@github.com:iter8-tools/docs.git

 ### 1. Create a PipelineResource

 We start by defining a `PipelineResource` to the git project for the Bookinfo reviews service.
 You can reference the project we created from [the Istio source](https://github.com/istio/istio/tree/master/samples/bookinfo/src/reviews) or you can duplicate it to make changes.
-Im this case, if authorization is necessary, see the Tekton documentation for [Authentication](https://github.com/tektoncd/pipeline/blob/master/docs/auth.md).
+In this case, if authorization is necessary, see the Tekton documentation for [Authentication](https://github.com/tektoncd/pipeline/blob/master/docs/auth.md).
 You can reference the project https://github.com/iter8-tools/bookinfoapp-reviews or duplicate it to make changes.

     apiVersion: tekton.dev/v1alpha1